st8st8/django-oscar-stripe-sca/README.rst

 TODO
 ====
- - The sandbox and the tests have not been updated yet.
+ - The tests have not been updated yet.
  - The STRIPE_PAYMENT_SUCCESS_URL and STRIPE_PAYMENT_CANCEL_URL settings could probably be removed